erhaym/decrypt-chromium-passwords/README.md

 ```
 >Note: We also see that the salt is set to `"saltysalt"`.

 - PBKDF2 (Password-Based Key Derivation Function 2) is a function used to transform a not very strong secret (`"peanuts"` or secret from keyring) into a cryptographic key usable by AES.
+Chromium uses only one iteration, making key derivation effectively instantaneous.
 - HMAC (Hash-based Message Authentication Code) is a keyed construction based on a hash function, used here as a building block for PBKDF2.
 - SHA-1 is a hash function.